a-reda/powerenjoy-se2/CID/Code_Inspection_document.md

 The main goal of the code inspection is to have an efficient and readable code.
 This improves the maintainability of the code.
 It also increases the code-reuse.

+In the following document we identify the class to be inspected.
+After defining the context of the class, we go through a list of points that estimate the general quality of the code.

 ### 2. Assigned Class

-Requires taxcommon.class

-TaxWare software

-Why are they using BigDecimal.
-Currency calculations require precision to a specific degree, such as two digits after the decimal for most currencies.
-They also require a specific type of rounding behavior, such as always rounding up in the case of taxes.

-Our group assigned class is '../apache-ofbiz-16.11.01/applications/order/src/main/java/org/apache/ofbiz/order/thirdparty/taxware/TaxwareUTL.java'.
-And our task is to perform the inspection and report on the quality status of selected code extracts using the checklist for Java code inspection reported.
-Also we are asked to deliver a document having the structure described in the code inspection assignments document.

-### 3. Functional role of the Class

 The class assigned to us is TaxWareUTL.
+It can be found in the following path '../apache-ofbiz-16.11.01/applications/order/src/main/java/org/apache/ofbiz/ order/thirdparty/taxware/TaxwareUTL.java'.
 The class, that is part of the following package **org.apache.ofbiz.order.thirdparty.taxware** .
 The class is part of an integration third party software, called TaxWare.
 This software is a solution for calculating the taxes.

+### 3. Functional role of the Class

 The main goal of this integration is to be able to write TaxWare libraries.
+We looked for the utility of the TaxWare software.
+It is now called Sovos and is used to calculate the taxes.
+In the US, since each product sold should be taxed according to shipping address, this software comes handy to facilitate the tax calcualation for e-commerces.
+The software hides the complexity of the calculations and avoid having hardcoded tax calculation function.

-After exploring the other java files present with this one, we found class TaxwareServices that make use of TaxwareUTL.
+After exploring the other java files present with the assigned one, we found class TaxwareServices that make use of TaxwareUTL.
 This class instantiates TaxwareUTL and sets a shipping address, a shipping amount and items.
 The process() function is then called in order to generate the file.

-TaxWare software

-Why are they using BigDecimal.
-Currency calculations require precision to a specific degree, such as two digits after the decimal for most currencies.
+In the code they are using BigDecimal as an entity to store numbers.
+This is done because currency calculations require precision to a specific degree, such as two digits after the decimal for most currencies.
 They also require a specific type of rounding behavior, such as always rounding up in the case of taxes.

 \pagebreak